Broadband Light Sources

 Broadband light sources are also referred to as superluminescent sources.
 Emission bandwidths for broadband laser sources can range from a few nanometers up to hundreds of nanometers.
-This large bandwidth characteristic results in a low temporal coherence, which means that the emitted light has a low capacity for maintaining its phase over time.
-However, superluminescent emitting diodes (SLEDs) exhibit a high degree of spatial coherence, allowing them to be efficiently focused as is the case with other laser devices.
-We provide a selection of compact SLEDs in both butterfly packaging and table-top modules complete with digitally controlled interface and integrated SLED driver and temperature control electronics.
+This large bandwidth characteristic results in a low temporal coherence.
+This means that the emitted light has a low capacity for maintaining its phase over time.
+However, superluminescent emitting diodes (SLEDs) exhibit a high degree of spatial coherence.
+This spatial coherence allows for efficient focusing, as is the case with other laser devices.
+We provide a selection of compact, broadband light-emitting diodes, in both butterfly packaging and table-top modules, complete with digitally controlled interface and integrated SLED driver and temperature control electronics.